azerupi/rust-z/README.md

 Fundamentally, this tool helps organize the *tracking issues* already produced by the Rust development process.
-Tracking issues of strategic importance are registered with the tool as *campaigns*.
-The tool automatically derives important data about the progress of each campaign and presents it to the user in a way that is easier to understand than attempting to discover the same information through the usual GitHub, etc. UI.
+Tracking issues of strategic importance are registered with the tool as *goals*, and they are stated as concrete, limited deliverables.
+The tool automatically derives important data about the progress of each goal and presents it to the user in a way that is easier to understand than attempting to discover the same information through the usual GitHub, etc. UI.

 There are three major components to this: